stephengeller/user_manual_for_me/README.md

 ## Things I struggle with

 I have real issues with my memory, and can be embarrassed when I forget things.
-So if I forget your name, a concept you absolutely nailed an explanation of to me moments before or a piece of information I was meant to remember, I'm really sorry, and I'm working on it!
+So if I forget your name, a concept you absolutely nailed an explanation of to me moments before or a piece of information I was meant to remember, I'm really sorry and I'm working on it!

 With that in mind, I can also struggle with my focus.
 Since I get worried I'll forget tasks when they pop into my head, I'll try to immediately complete them when I think of them.
-The cost of this is often switching between tasks at a lightning-pace, which can become frustrating at times, especially with pair partners.
+The cost of this is often switching between tasks at a lightning-pace which can become frustrating at times, especially with pair partners.
 Something I do this in meetings, other times when pairing.

 If you see me doing this, please feel free and comfortable to call me out on it, even by simply saying "Stephen, you're doing the thing again."
 I'm not always great at seeing the impact it has on others, and will appreciate you giving me a heads up.